A PHP Error was encountered

 VB .NET Excel Freeze Top Row: Keep Headers Visible While Scrolling: Image 3 - Output Excel file with the first row and column frozen

 The CreateFreezePane(1, 1) call sets the freeze panes to lock one column and one row.
 When you open this file in Excel, scrolling in any direction keeps the header row and ID column visible on the page.
-This answers a common question developers have when building reporting applications.
+This answers a common question developers have when building reporting applications that display tabular data across many rows and columns.

 IronXL provides an advanced option using four parameters that lets you add freeze panes with a pre-scrolled starting position.
 This controls not only what rows and columns are frozen but also where the scrolling area begins when users first open the file.